wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 The quantum state of an electron is fully described by it's spin, momentum (p) and position in space (r).

-# 4. Probability
+# 3. Probability

 The probability of finding an electron in a state as a function of space and time is

 $$ P = |\psi(r,t)|^2 $$

 , where $\psi$ is named the probability amplitude, and is a complex function of space and time.
 In some special cases, it's

 $$ \psi(r,t) = A e^{i( kr - \omega t)}$$

 , where A is complex number, k is the wave number, r is the position vector from some origin, $\omega$ is the frequency and $t$ is time.

 The energy is $ E = \hbar \omega$, where $\hbar = h/2\pi$ and $h$ is [Planck Constant](https://en.wikipedia.org/wiki/Planck_constant) and the momentum is $p = \hbar k$

-# 5. Uncertainty principle
+# 4. Uncertainty principle

 We cannot, with ultimate precision, determine both the position and the momentum of a particle, the precision is